 On the last Tuesday of the month, the City of Literature Trust gathers together literary folk for a few drinks and the chance for a chat in convivial and informal surroundings.

 We meet every month, excluding August and December, from 6pm at The Wash Bar on the Mound in central Edinburgh - click here for a map.
-It's a low-key evening - there are no speeches - and it's a good opportunity to meet like-minded people.
+It's a low-key evening with some brief words of wisdom on the topic of the evening, but best of all it's a good opportunity to meet like-minded people.

 If you have a professional interest in literature, come and join the authors, journalists, literary agents, publishers, booksellers, librarians and many more who meet up at these regular events.

-If you think you'd like to come along and join us, then just drop by the bar on the last Tuesday, or email us in advance so that we can keep an eye out for any new faces.
+If you think you'd like to come along and join us, then just drop by the bar on the last Tuesday.
+You can sign up for a reminder about the Salon and a weekly listing of literary goings-on here.

 Facts and Figures